TheMrGong/MCLeaksApiClient/README.md

   It is recommended to keep this value high as the status of an account being MCLeaks or not is unlikely to change.

-You must have a valid API key in order to use this service.
+~~You must have a valid API key in order to use this service.
 If you would like an API key, contact me at gongora654@gmail.com with the subject `API Key Request`.
-  Please describe why you want an API key and what you plan to use it with.
+  Please describe why you want an API key and what you plan to use it with.~~
+###### As of 3/27/2017, an API key is no longer required.

 #### Checking if an account is MCLeaks